mrdbourke/cs329s-ml-deployment-tutorial/README.md

 * LJ Miranda's [How to improve software engineering skills as a researcher](https://ljvmiranda921.github.io/notebook/2020/11/15/data-science-swe/)
 * Mark Douthwaite's [software engineering and machine learning blog](https://mark.douthwaite.io/)

+For more on the concept of the "data flywheel" (discussed during the tutorial), check out Josh Tobin's talk [A Missing Link in the Machine Learning Infrastrcuture Stack](https://youtu.be/o4q_ljRkXqw).

 ## Extensions

 > How can I extend this app?